finger-bone/xun-fei-datawhale-translation/notes/task3.md/task3.md

 In addition, the positional coding using the sine and cosine functions is chosen because the model can learn to attend to relative positions, since the sine of the sum of two angles can be expressed as a function of the sines and cosines of the angles, and so is the cosine.

-### Encoder Block

-#### Multi-head Self Attention
+### Multi-head Self Attention

+#### Cross Attention

+If an attention layer requires to pay attention to a sequence based on another sequence, it is called cross attention.
+For example, the decoder in the machine translation task should pay attention to the encoder output in order to process the output of previous decoder layers.

+The cross attention is calculated by the following formula,

+$$
+Q = YW^Q \\
+K = XW^K \\
+V = XW^V \\
+$$

+So the cross attention can be calculated the same as the self-attention, but the queries are based on the desired output shape.

+#### The Mask Technique

-The self-attention here has been previous introduced in the part of the series about attention mechanisms.
-However, there is another trick that improves the self-attention mechanism.
+There is another trick that improves the self-attention mechanism.

 The `mask` is used to prevent the model from attending to the future tokens in the input sequence.
 The `mask` is a matrix that is added to the attention scores, and it is calculated by the following formula,